-Our investigations-based math curriculum, guided by the Investigations in Number, Data, and Space program, encourages engagement, problem solving, concept development and computation, and improves third graders’ overall number sense (good intuition about numbers, patterns in numbers, and each number’s relationship to one another).
+Our investigations-based math curriculum, guided by the Investigations in Number, Data, and Space program, encourages engagement, problem solving, concept development and computation, and improves third graders’ overall number sense (good intuition about numbers, their magnitude, relationships and how they are affected by operations).
 Students explore multiple ways of solving problems accurately and efficiently, explaining their thinking in oral and/or written form.
-Flexibility is reinforced as students use a variety of manipulatives (i.e., stickers/strips/singles, number lines and hundreds charts) to help them visualize problems and increasingly move along the continuum from using concrete strategies to more abstract thinking.
-Math fact practice is individualized for each student’s mastery of addition, subtraction, multiplication and division facts.
+Flexibility is reinforced as students use a variety of manipulatives (i.e., stickers/strips/singles, number lines and hundreds charts) to help them visualize problems and increasingly move along the developmental continuum from using concrete strategies to more abstract thinking.
+Math fact practice is individualized for each student to increasingly develop mastery of addition, subtraction, multiplication and division facts.
 Third graders practice for accuracy, strengthen their foundational math skills, and develop a greater understanding of relationships between operations.

 Third graders are encouraged to become lifelong learners and readers through our literacy curriculum.
-They continue to move from phonetic to conventional spelling as they explore vowel patterns and strategies for spelling multisyllable words.
+Our teaching of word study, writing, and reading is guided by the Lucy Calkins and TCWRP Colleagues’ Units of Study.
+Students continue to move from phonetic to conventional spelling as they explore vowel patterns and strategies for spelling multisyllable words.
 Students expand their vocabulary, use word identification strategies appropriately and automatically when encountering unknown words, select “good fit” books, maintain reading logs, and make critical connections between texts.
 Eight and nine year olds enjoy reading texts that reflect diverse cultures, genres and perspectives.
 In reading partners and guided reading groups, students recognize and discuss elements of different text structures and features.
 Third graders learn how to write using different literary genres throughout the year, including personal narratives, letter writing, poetry, nonfiction, fantasy and opinion writing.
-Students revise and edit their own writing and learn to use strategies for spelling words correctly in final drafts.
+Explicit instruction guides students to revise and edit their own writing with a goal of using conventional spelling and mechanics in final drafts.

-Third grade students expand their abilities to inquire, analyze, evaluate and interpret scientific information.
-Using both our indoor laboratories and natural outdoor resources, they study dynamic forces that shape the surface of our planet and the basics of pond ecosystems.
-Third graders also learn about the basic physical properties of water and how water is treated, distributed and used.
+Third grade students expand their abilities to analyze, evaluate and interpret scientific information.
+Using both our indoor laboratories and natural outdoor resources, they study the dynamic forces that shape the surface of our planet.
+Third graders also learn about the basic physical properties of water, including how it is treated, distributed and used.
 Throughout the year, students engage in the type of study that both promotes scientific understanding and also develops the scientific habits of mind that can help them make sense of the natural and designed worlds.

 Third graders consider the driving question “what makes a community, culture or country unique?” and explore the idea of perspective through their study of geography, timeline and culture.
 Students continue to consider and explore their identity in relation to others’ and strengthen their sense of global citizenship.
 “Mystery Skype” sessions encourage third graders to explore similarities and differences with students in other states, and timelines help students explore people and events in their historical context.
 Research skills are developed through the study of various countries, biographies, U.S. States and customs from the 17th and 18th century in eastern North America (such as English colonists and Wampanoag native peoples).